Echtzeitsysteme/CorrectByConstructionTC-JVLC16/README.md

 1. In eclipse, open the project *simonstrator-simrunner*
 2. Navigate to *config/rkluge/launch/"
 3. Right-click *GUIRunner-with-EMF.launch* and select *Run as -> GUIRunner-with-EMF*
-4. Type the following file name into the search bar: *jvlc_complete_evaluation.xml*
+4. Type the file name *jvlc_complete_evaluation.xml* into the search bar.
+ * This file contains all parameters of the simulation (e.g., energy model, movement model, protocol stack, overlay application).
 5. Press *Start Simulation*
 6. Two windows should pop up
  * The *Topology Visualization* window shows the current output WiFi topology